Requirements and timing

 No funding for the seminars is provided by SEED.
 The students may discuss options for support with the supervisor.

-After completion of a professional development seminar, a student shall write a short (approximately one-page) milestone report describing the seminar, reflecting on the value of the seminar, and providing a recommendation to the PhD program regarding the merits of the seminar for future PhD students.
+After completion of a professional development seminar, the student shall write a short (approximately one-page) milestone report describing the seminar, reflecting on the value of the seminar, and providing a recommendation to the PhD program regarding the merits of the seminar for future PhD students.

 The student milestone report will be assessed by the Associate Director, Graduate Studies, and if acceptable, the milestone will be approved for the student.
 As appropriate, the Associate Director, Graduate Studies may add any new milestone to the list of approved professional development seminars.